mkristofik/libsdl-demos/README.md

 ## Sprite Animation

 This demo places a few sprites within a hex grid.
 It aims to experiment with the unit animations used in Battle for Wesnoth.
 So far we have an archer firing an arrow and a knight swinging a sword.
+[See a video](http://youtu.be/_Ax89QjaccE).

 **Technical details:**